alexion10/ecommerce/README.md

 * [nodemon](https://www.npmjs.com/package/nodemon)

 ## Database
-Database is based on * [MongoDb](https://www.mongodb.com/atlas/database).
+Database is based on [MongoDb](https://www.mongodb.com/atlas/database).
-At the website above you can create and account an try the free trial.
+Click on the website and you can create an account and try the free trial.

 ## Notes
 The project is not completly finished.
 I will add more features with time... :)